// 01

 Most newbies show up unprepared and spend the first few hours scrambling.
 Read this before you leave the house.

-No deployment orders = no entry.
 MSW will not have your orders on hand.
 If you don't print them and bring them, you are not getting in — no exceptions.

-Eye pro on at all times.
-No exceptions.
 During setup, during the op, during breaks, and yes — while you are sleeping.
 Getting caught without it is an ejection offense.

 Deployment Orders

 During the game, any leader or cadre can stop you at any time and ask to see your orders.
-If your check list isn't signed off or your paper is gone, you're out mid-op.
+If your checklist isn't signed off or your paper is gone, you're out mid-op.
 Keep them on you at all times.

 Check-In Process